ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ### Adding V5 Sapling Spend
 [adding-v5-sapling-spend-and-output]: #adding-v5-sapling-spend-and-output

 Proposed `Spend` is now defined as an enum with `V4` and `V5` variants.
 Sapling spend code is located at `zebra-chain/src/sapling/spend.rs`.
-Notable difference here is that the `anchor` in `V4` is needed for every spend of the transaction while in `V5` the anchor is a single one defined in `SaplingShieldedData`:
+Notable difference here is that the `anchor` in `V4` is needed for every spend of the transaction while in `V5` the anchor is a single one defined in `sapling::ShieldedData`:

 ```rust
 pub enum Spend {